dreamportdev/Osdev-Notes/09_Loading_Elf/02_Loading_And_Running.md

 Be aware that most of the variables and their values have a specific naming convention, for more information refer to the ELF specs.

-Beware that some compilers when generating a simple executable are not using the `ET_EXEC` value, but it could be of the type `ET_REL` (value 1), to obtain an executable we need to link it using a linker.
+Another thing to be aware is that some compilers when generating a simple executable are not using the `ET_EXEC` value, but it could be of the type `ET_REL` (value 1), to obtain an executable we need to link it using a linker.
 For example if we generated the executable: `example.elf` with `ET_REL` type, we can use `ld` (or another equivalent linker):

 ```sh
 ld -o example.o example.elf